SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

 2. Savepoint is supported in SQLite, an application can execute a `savepoint` command inside or **outside** a user transaction.

-   > Currently I don't understand how a savepoint outside a transaction works,
+   > QUES: Currently I don't understand how a savepoint outside a transaction
-   > per the [document](https://www.sqlite.org/lang_savepoint.html), it seems
+   > works, per the [document](https://www.sqlite.org/lang_savepoint.html), it
-   > to work like a `BEGIN DEFERRED TRANSACTION`(Ok, what is this then?).
+   > seems to work like a `BEGIN DEFERRED TRANSACTION`(Ok, what is this then?).

 3. We are pretty clear that SQLite does not support nested transactions, but the document says that you can emulate this using savepoints.